Liquib treats an image as if it were a fluid. It produces the sort of

 - When using source

-images that are larger than the screen size, the Upscale Window provides a way to render, display and save
+larger than the screen size, the Upscale Window provides a way to render, display and save

 effects that are scaled up to match the resolution and quality of the original